johansatge/obsidian-automatic-table-of-contents/README.md

 git clone git@github.com:johansatge/obsidian-automatic-table-of-contents.git
 ```

+### From source

-Alternatively, download the [latest release](https://github.com/johansatge/obsidian-automatic-table-of-contents/releases) and unzip it in your `.obsidian/plugins` directory.
+Download the [latest release](https://github.com/johansatge/obsidian-automatic-table-of-contents/releases) and unzip it in the `.obsidian/plugins/automatic-table-of-contents` directory.

 ## Usage and options